itsabugnotafeature/writeups/l3ak-2024/communication-gateway/writeup.md

 % Reserve space for the symbols we'll be demodulating symbols = zeros(length(samples) / 4800, 1);
+% Matlab indexes from 1
 for i = 1:length(symbols)
-    % Take the 4800 point fft of this 4800 sample segment freqs = abs(fft(samples(1 + (i - 1) * 4800:i * 4800)));
+    % Take the 4800 point fft of the ith 4800 sample segment freqs = abs(fft(samples(1 + (i - 1) * 4800:i * 4800)));
-    % Pick out the highest frequency
-    best_freq = find(freqs == max(freqs), 1);
+    % Pick out the most prominent frequency best_freq = find(freqs == max(freqs), 1);
     % With two frequencies there are two ways to encode a 1 bit
-    % I guessed that the highest of the two would be a 1. if best_freq == 159
+    % I guessed that the highest of the two would be a 1.
+    % If at the end of this everything comes out as gibberish
+    % we an try switching this around to see if it helps. if best_freq == 159
         % Corresponds to the higher freq we saw (~1.6kHz) because:
         % 159 * 48000 / 4800 = 1590.